M-Muiz/Saylani-Clone/README.md

-It's an old saylani web colne this clone is not completly responsive but compatible with every screen siza
+It's an old saylani web colne, this clone is not completly responsive but compatible with every screen size.